medleyjs/medley/docs/App.md

 <a id="base-path"></a>
 ### `app.basePath`

-The path that will be prefixed to routes in a sub app.
+The path that will be prefixed to routes in a sub-app.
 Example:

 ```js
 app.register((subApp, opts, next) => {